Gospel of James: Historical context

-Early studies assumed a Jewish milieu, largely because of its frequent use and knowledge of the Septuagint (a Greek translation of the Jewish scriptures); further investigation demonstrated that it misunderstands and/or misrepresents many Jewish practices, but Judaism at this time was highly diverse, and recent trends in scholarship do not entirely dismiss a Jewish connection.
+Early family studies assumed a Jewish milieu, largely because of its frequent use and knowledge of the Septuagint (a Greek translation of the Jewish scriptures); further investigation demonstrated that it misunderstands and/or misrepresents many Jewish practices, but Judaism at this time was highly diverse, and recent trends in scholarship do not entirely dismiss a Jewish connection.
 In fact, it has been argued that Mary’s temple service reflects real practices allowing women such access, such as accused adulteresses, veil-weavers, and Nazirites.
 The “weavers of the veil,” known from Jewish sources like the Apocalypse of Baruch (“the virgins who spin fine linen”), were virgin girls, matching Mary’s role in the text.
-There is Scriptural evidence of young women working at the tabernacle and each of the temples (1 Samuel 2:22, Exodus 8:38, 2 Ezra 2:65), certainly living nearby if not on premises.
+There is Scriptural evidence of young women working at the tabernacle and each of the temples (1 Samuel 2:22, Exodus 38:8, Ezra 2:65), certainly living nearby if not on premises.
 It is likely that they were unmarried.

 Its origin is probably Syrian, and it possibly derives from a sect called the Encratites, whose founder, Tatian, taught that sex and marriage were symptoms of original sin.